Pregnancy-Safe Skincare: What to Avoid & What Actually Works

 Not all natural ingredients are safe during pregnancy.
 Strong essential oils, plant vitamin A, and some herbal extracts should be avoided.
 Always check specific ingredients.

 The first 8 weeks are most critical for baby development.
-If you're trying to get pregnant, switch products now.
-Don't wait to see a positive test.
+If you are trying to get pregnant, switch products now.
+Do not wait to see a positive test.

 Mistake #3: Stopping All Skincare